Kamahl19/react-starter/DOCS.md

 The actual business logic starts at [App.tsx](./src/app/App.tsx) file.
 Top routes such as auth routes and dashboard routes are rendered there based on a user being logged-in or anonymous.
 Components for these routes are coming from [src/features](./src/features) folder.

 The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application.
-Every feature contains everything specific to that feature e.g. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
+Every feature contains everything specific to that feature e.g. routing, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
 The [src/features](./src/features) folder structure is up to the development team, however, it's good to follow these principles:

 - make components, hooks and the rest of the code reusable, if possible, and move it up to [src/common/components](./src/common/components), [src/common/hooks](./src/common/hooks) or other folder
 - keep router code close to pages that are being rendered by these routes e.g. [src/features/auth/index.ts](./src/features/auth/index.tsx) and [src/features/auth/routes.ts](./src/features/auth/routes.ts)
-- keep styles close to components they belong to
+- keep styles and assets close to components they belong to
 - you can split a single feature e.g. [src/features/dashboard](./src/features/dashboard) into several nested features e.g. [src/features/dashboard/features/profile](./src/features/dashboard/features/profile)
-- you can split components to "presentational" (let's call them dumb or just components) and "structural" (let's call them smart or containers).
-Both could be either stateful or stateless.
-There is an article [Not All Components Are Created Equal](https://formidable.com/blog/2021/react-components/) which outlines options to structure components.